Fondue: Consumption and etiquette

 Fondue is eaten by spearing a piece of bread on a fork, swirling it in the pot, and putting it into the mouth.
 Some writers recommend that the dipping fork be used only to transport the food from the pot to one's plate, not to eat from.

 Losing a piece of bread in the caquelon is said to be penalized by buying a round of drinks, singing a song, or running around in the snow naked.
 This is parodied in Asterix in Switzerland, where a character is sentenced to be drowned in Lake Geneva after losing his third piece of bread.
+Other fondue etiquette rules include 'always stirring in a figure of 8', 'not scratching the bottom of the caquelon with a fork that has no side on it' and 'adding an egg and kirsch schnapps to the caquelon when the cheese is almost finished'.

 There are various recommendations on the choice of accompanying beverage: some say white wine, others specify black tea.
 Some drink spirits during or after the meal, which supposedly helps digestion.
 Indeed, alcohol may provide short-term relief, but overall, it delays gastric emptying and prolongs perceived fullness.
 The delayed, strong feeling of fullness after eating fondue may be caused by phase separation in the stomach, the cheese fat initially floating in the stomach not being released into the duodenum, delaying fat sensing and satiation.